Stereo Aereo

 - 0 % negative mentions

 The humor in the game is described as hit-or-miss, with some moments being amusing despite the overall story feeling secondary and lacking in content.
-Players find the minimal content itself to be unintentionally funny at times.
+Players find the minimal content to be unintentionally funny, adding a layer of humor to the experience.

 “The story itself is okay; it feels relatively accessory to the whole experience, yet serviceable and sometimes a tad funny.”